geodezyx.stats package

 geodezyx.stats.stats.harmonic_mean(A)

-harmonic mean of a list/array A
+The harmonic mean of A.

 geodezyx.stats.stats.lagrange1(points)